watermelon-lee/NLP-practice-with-Tensorflow2/readme.md

 ### 运行结果：

 > ROMEO: I advance fiture each other,
 > How many haughty love, your own suspicion from so rounder he divide,
 > As if I had some all fell.
 >
 > Fullow:
 > Bleased the soldiers, Cleome,
-> And thou hadst beat me back to Man
+> And thou hadst beat me back to Man.
 > In an outward stars that sle with thee?
 > Why should she noble endary?
 >
 > DUKE OF YORK:
 > 'Twas something I have you aud in France,
-> And rear ourselves: 'tis he that lives in the substance where
+> And rear ourselves: 'tis he that lives in the substance where.
 > They are buts for a schollow.
 >
 > CAPULET:
 > God and for all his own good will doth lack some general.
 >
 > Gire descings beasts do go.
 >
 > LADY GREY:
 > My lords, so amel, or ho!
 You are plack'd,
-> And nother ready straight
+> And nother ready straight.
 > And ragers else to make in piece of my mind.
 >
 > WARWICK:
-> Ay for my middless sin with arms:
+> Ay for my middless sin with arms
 > Be you, covert:
 > We cannot blow our needs, even whether I wear your highness
 > Will up my master read it in his high;
 > To-morrow or perpetual speech, have you know the drowsy overworn:
 > When I would be the rest receive an offer;
 > Why, why, your fearful souls thy head,
 > And errs as swiftly, sir;
 > Hortensio after largers, fr